vcuspinera/Canada_response_covid/README.md

 <img src="img/sentiment_reactions.png" width="700">

-[⭐️ click here](https://github.com/vcuspinera/Canada_response_covid/blob/master/src/sentiment_analysis.ipynb) to see more details about the sentiment analysis.
+[⭐️ click here](https://github.com/vcuspinera/Canada_response_covid/blob/master/src/sentiment_analysis.ipynb) to see the notebook with the complete Sentiment Analysis.

 ## Final comments
 The aim of this project was to measure the impact of the Government policies to help Canadians cope with the COVID-19.